Oleg Kudryashov

-Oleg Alexandrovich Kudryashov (24.01.1932 – 13.09.2022) is one of the most important Russian painters and printmakers of the Post-War era.
-He is currently living and working in Moscow.
-He almost exclusively works on paper using drypoint and watercolor/gouache as his medium.
+Oleg Alexandrovich Kudryashov (24 January 1932 – 13 September 2022) was one of the most important Russian painters and printmakers of the Post-War era.
+He almost exclusively worked on paper using drypoint and watercolor/gouache as his medium.
 He is best known for his three-dimensional works, called constructions or reliefs, made by cutting and folding printed works to create sculptural pieces.
 Most of his works are unique or in very small editions.

 Early life

 Born in Moscow, Kudryashov initially studied in an art studio for youths from 1942 to 1947 and at the Grabar Art School for Children from 1949 to 1951.
-After serving in the Russian military, he spent the next three years [1956 to 1958] at the Moscow Animation Film Studios.
+After serving in the Russian military, he spent the next three years, 1956 to 1958, at the Moscow Animation Film Studios.
 In 1961 Kudryashov joined the Moscow Organization of Artists Union.
 He was well known in avant-garde circles but rarely exhibited together with his fellow artists.
 In 1974 he emigrated to London, England.
 Before departing he burned his life’s work of some twenty years in an open airfield on the outskirts of the Russian capital.
 After spending almost 25 years in London, he returned to Moscow in 1997.

 Career

 Kudryashov’s work is difficult to categorize since it is at once both representational and abstract.
-He does not want to be pigeonholed and believes that ideology is the enemy of art because it limits the human imagination.
-Although his work is influenced by Russian constructivism and Suprematism, Lubok prints, and Russian Orthodox icons, Kudryashov does not share their utopian ideals.
+He did not want to be pigeonholed and believes that ideology is the enemy of art because it limits the human imagination.
+Although his work was influenced by Russian constructivism and Suprematism, Lubok prints, and Russian Orthodox icons, Kudryashov did not share their utopian ideals.

-Kudryashov creates sculpture, videos, performance pieces, book illustrations, and an occasional collage but, is primarily a printmaker.
-His favorite technique is drypoint and engraving and his preferred material is the industrial zinc plate.
-Kudryashov does no preparatory studies prior to drawing directly on the plate using a large burin or engraving needle.
-For his larger prints he lays the sheet of zinc directly on the floor and works from all sides.
+Kudryashov created sculpture, videos, performance pieces, book illustrations, and an occasional collage but, was primarily a printmaker.
+His favorite technique was drypoint and engraving and his preferred material was the industrial zinc plate.
+Kudryashov did no preparatory studies prior to drawing directly on the plate using a large burin or engraving needle.
+For his larger prints he laid the sheet of zinc directly on the floor and works from all sides.
 For colored prints, paint is applied to the paper before being run through the press with the inked zinc plate.